A shared digital assistant for the public sector

 Phase 2

-- The AI infrastructure provider Airon is contributing the hardware infrastructure
+- The AI infrastructure provider Airon contributed the hardware infrastructure

 Phase 3